BatesJ72/Heart_Disease_ML_Model/Project_Proposal.md

 - Data Information: Explanation of what model was chosen and why.
 Dictionary of terms (i.e. exercise induced angina).
 Limitations of dataset.

 #### Workflow
-(1a) Data wrangling and writing ML code: Loading/cleaning the data first to prep it to go into a ML model, then determine the best model.
+(1a) Data wrangling and writing ML code: Loading/cleaning the data first to prep it to go into a ML model, then determine the best model. <br>
-(1b) Design the basic frontend/flask app: The frontend/flask app could be developed in parallel with data wrangling, since we can plug in the actual data once we finish the ML part.
+(1b) Design the basic frontend/flask app: The frontend/flask app could be developed in parallel with data wrangling, since we can plug in the actual data once we finish the ML part. <br>
 (2) Design the user input section: Once we know what the important factors are for ML we could design the user input section.
-For example, there are 14 factors listed in the heart disease data, but if 3-4 are highly correlated then we would want the input focused on those rather than all 14.
+For example, there are 14 factors listed in the heart disease data, but if 3-4 are highly correlated then we would want the input focused on those rather than all 14.  <br>
-(3) Finish the frontend/flask app with the competed analysis (4) Develop visuals: Once all the analysis is done, we'll develop visualization(s).
+(3) Finish the frontend/flask app with the competed analysis <br>
+(4) Develop visuals: Once all the analysis is done, we'll develop visualization(s). <br>

 ### Data
 https://www.kaggle.com/cherngs/heart-disease-cleveland-uci